Low-spin ground state of the giant single-molecule magnets {Mn$_{70}$} and {Mn$_{84}$}: Magnetization curve

 \section{Magnetization curve}

-In this section we compute the full magnetization curve for $B>0$.
-This requires the calculation of the lowest energies for all sectors between $S_{\text{tot}}=0$ and $S_{\text{tot}}=S\cdot L$.
-For a given value of $B$, the correct ground-state sector with $M=S_{\text{tot}}$ follows from minimizing
+In this section we compute the magnetization curve for finite magnetic fields.
+We can determine the ground state of $H$ by first computing the lowest-energy eigenstates $|S_\text{tot}\rangle$ at $B=0$ for all values of $S_\text{tot}=0...2L$ using a SU(2)-symmetric algorithm.
+These are also eigenstates at finite $B$, and the overall ground state can be obtained by minimizing

+w.r.t.~$S_\text{tot}$; note that the second term in Eq.~(\ref{eq:H}) becomes minimal for $M_\text{tot}=S_\text{tot}$.
 Since this is a large volume of computations, we limit ourselves to $\chi_{\text{SU(2)}}=1000$.
 However, the full spectrum is on an energy scale of $>4500\text{meV}$, so that sub-meV energy inaccuracies carry no weight in this case.
 Moreover, the reduced Hilbert space at high spins makes the calculations easier and we find that all the energies with $S_{\text{tot}} \gtrsim 114$ for $L=84$ are in fact numerically exact for this bond dimension.

-The result is shown in Fig.~\ref{fig:Mn84_mag}.
-We see a linear increase in the magnetization (with finite-size steps) until $g\mu_B B\sim 16\text{meV}$ (i.e. until the field becomes larger than the dominant exchange $J_1=13\text{meV}$).
-This is followed by a wide plateau at 10/14 of the saturation, and again by three more narrow plateaus at 11/14, 12/14 and 13/14.
-We note that due to the large value of $J_1$ (which corresponds to $T\approx151\text{K}/k_B$) even the first plateau will be quite difficult to observe, requiring at least $B\sim 160\text{T}$.
+Figure~\ref{fig:Mn84_mag} shows the magnetization $M_\text{tot}$ as a function of the magnetic field for $L=56,70,84$.
+Starting from the zero-field limit $M_\text{tot}(B\to0)=N_\text{cells}$, we observe a linear increase (with small finite-size steps) until $g\mu_B B\sim 16\text{meV}$, i.e., until the field becomes larger than the dominant exchange $J_1=13\text{meV}$.
+This is followed by a wide plateau at 10/14 of the saturation, and again by three more narrow plateaus at 11/14, 12/14, and 13/14.
+We note that due to the large value of $J_1$ (which corresponds to $T\approx151\text{K}/k_B$), even the first plateau will be quite difficult to observe, requiring at least $B\sim 160\text{T}$.

-To better understand the origin of the plateaus, we compute the site-resolved magnetizations $\sum_{i} \avg{S^z_i}$ and find that the tetrahedra at these plateaus are almost completely polarized with $M_{\text{tetra}}\approx 8$.
-This is understandable because they are much weaker coupled with $J_3=1.1\text{meV}$.
-Since the line pieces are coupled via the tetrahedra (cf. Fig.~\ref{fig:MnLattice}), they disconnect and the physics should be given by an ensemble of independent 3-site clusters described by the Hamiltonian
+In order to better understand the origin of the plateaus, we compute the site-resolved magnetizations $\avg{S^z_i}$ and find that the tetrahedra at these plateaus are almost completely polarized with $M_{\text{tetra}}\approx 8$.
+This is understandable because the coupling $J_3=1.1\text{meV}$ is weak.
+Since the line pieces are coupled via the tetrahedra (see Fig.~\ref{fig:MnLattice}), they disconnect and the physics should be governed by an ensemble of independent 3-site clusters described by the Hamiltonian